sime1/sime1.github.io/about.md

 I'm an italian developer with some experience in distributed systems, Cloud services, NoSQL databases.

-I mostly program in either javascript (Node.js) or Go, and sometimes in C/C++, but I always like learning new programming languages.
+I mostly program in either Go or javascript (Node.js), and sometimes in C/C++, but I always like learning new programming languages.

-I'm passionate about Cloud Native applications, DevOps, Continuous Integration and Continuous Delivery.
+My interests range from Cloud Native applications, DevOps and Continuous Integration to embedded development and neural networks.

 I play the guitar, I like reading and going for walks, and I'm really bad at videogames.